 Upwards from the ragged line of the mosaics at the level of the knee the figure of the Mother of God is well preserved.
-Her face and hands are but inconsiderably scarred by the loss of cubes; more seriously damaged by time is the Child's face, but happily His hands and feet have fared better.
+Her face and hands are but inconsiderably scarred by the loss of cubes; more seriously damaged by time is the Child's face, but happily His

 The emperor holding the bag of gold is vested in full ceremonial robes incrusted in jewels; he is drawn like all these figures with firmest contours, his head imperceptibly turned towards the Mother of God.
 The face is much damaged by time; many cubes had fallen but the fresco painting of the setting-bed, from which we painstakingly removed the plaster, together with the remaining mosaics completely preserve his features.
 A study of this head in its shattered state of fresco and mosaic again reveals, as in the figure of Zoe, the technical procedure of the artist.
-In his fresco painting the artist was able to clarify and integrate his perception, and ot prepare for the subtle and baffling organization of his cubes.
+In his fresco painting the artist was able to clarify and integrate his perception, and to prepare for the subtle and baffling organization of his cubes.
 His individual perception and the symbolism of his subject merge in the final achievement.

 John has a broad, full, swarthy face, prominent lower jaw, and s lightly protruding chin, a deeply care-lined forehead, brown eyes with dark arched eyebrows, a firm mouth and tightly closed lips.
 His long, thin, wavy moustache is carefully brushed to the sides of a parting and his semicircular well-kept beard is still thick on the lower side of the chin but is growing grey and is thinning towards the cheeks and below the mouth.
 The moustache and beard are a lighter tone than the hair.
 Long dark locks frame the face and hang to the level of the chin.
 His complexion is slightly florid although the artist depicts a certain heaviness in an aging face.
 John stands here august, serious, and in deep gravity - a soldier and a statesman, looking every inch the man in whom his father Alexios placed unalterable confidence as his successor.

 The emperor wears the kamilaukion, a conical helmet-shaped crown of gold, divided with reddish violet lines of enamel and studded with pearls.
-Two frontal jewels are surmounted by an equal-limbed cross of pear-shaped stones fixed with their pointed end to the round pearl which forms the centre.
+Two frontal jewels are surmounted by an equal-limbed cross of pear-shaped stones fixed with their pointed end to the round pearl which forms the center.
 The vertical limbs of the cross have the light of rubies, the horizontal, the gold blue of lapis-lazuli.

 The divitission of the usual imperial reddish-violet silk with floral designs woven in gold is close fitting: the sleeves, adorned with armlets and cuffs, are loose at the shoulder and tight at the wrist; armlets are inlaid with pearls and jewels, the shoulder-piece slopes to the chest beneath the loros.

 Much like those worn by Constantine IX, three-quarters of a century earlier, the shoulder-piece and loros are woven in gold thread and violet silk, bedecked with pearls and with carnelians, beryls and lapis-lazuli, mounted in squares and rectangles whose edges flash with sprays of pearls.
-The loros, attached to the collar , falls to the waist where it is covered by the part from behind, which is drawn close across the body and is caught up to hang over the wrist.
+The loros, attached to the collar, falls to the waist where it is covered by the part from behind, which is drawn close across the body and is caught up to hang over the wrist.
 The lining of the loros, woven a a white silk pattern on a cinnabar-red ground, showing a dentellated circle with a row of short oblique strokes, is visible below the hand.